 Welcome to Hobby Class

-Hello and welcome to Summer term in Hobby class.
+Hello and welcome to Autumn term in Hobby class.

 Homework will be set on Google classroom and we would like it to be handed in on a Friday.

-From Monday 10th May, reading records and books may now be taken home again.
-Please could children log home reading in their reading record in PEN.
-Reading records will be collected in on a Friday.
+Reading records will be collected and checked on a Friday.
 Children are expected to read at least 4 times a week for a minimum of 20 minutes.